-Individual contributors across service teams, people managers, customer experience teams (also known as Voice of the Customer), and operations analysts all have different objectives when analyzing services in the context of the overall business.
-Each party is focused on different sets of data that are relevant to their specific team goals.
-Rather than having each team work separately, service reporting unifies these objectives and fosters collaboration across your service department.
+Individual contributors across service teams, people managers, customer experience teams (also known as Voice of the Customer), and operations analysts all have different objectives when analyzing services in the overall business context.

 Customer service teams face several challenges.

-As a result, data isn't collected or managed well enough to make key improvements on the teams that are working with customers daily.
-Furthermore, the data that's collected is stored in disconnected systems that aren't integrated together.
+As a result, data isn't collected or managed well enough to make improvements on the teams that are working with customers daily.
+Furthermore, the data that's collected is stored in disconnected systems that aren't integrated.

 Reporting creates a feedback loop and promotes alignment.

-Now that we've identified the need for service reporting, below are examples of report types that service teams use to address these challenges.
+Now that we've identified the need for service reporting, let's explore report types that service teams use to address these challenges.

 Types of Customer Service Reports

-Monitoring this on a weekly basis gives managers a front-line view of individual team members, and gives directors/VPs a view of the team as a whole.
-Added distinctions to this report could also include the number of escalations that occurred during particular months, which can aid hiring managers in deciding what areas of the team they need to concentrate on, then relay that feedback to product if it relates to a particular feature.
+This can aid hiring managers in deciding what areas of the team they need to concentrate on, then relay that feedback to the product team if it relates to a particular feature.

-Creating activity-level reporting and showing it by the activity owner (or the contact on the services team) can help measure productivity and ensure that team members are lining up with management's expectations.
+Activity-level reporting by activity owner (or the contact on the services team) can help measure productivity and ensure that team members meet management's expectations.